Paulette Koronkevich

 CPSC 110: Systematic Program Design (sessional instructor)

-CPSC 411: Compilers
+CPSC 411: Compiler Construction

-CPSC 311: Programming Languages
+CPSC 311: Definition of Programming Languages

 CPSC 509: Programming Languages